Achieve

 Senior School

-Students in Years 10 to 12 are part of the Glenroy College Senior School structure.
-Classes for these year levels operate largely from the Senior School wing, a state-of-the art building with dedicated learning spaces for our senior students which opened in late 2020.
-The senior sub-school structure includes a Senior Coordinator and individual year level leaders.
+Our state-of-the art senior learning building, with dedicated learning spaces for our senior students opened in late 2020.
+The senior sub-school structure includes a Senior Sub-School Manager, Year Level Leaders, Vocational Learning Leader, and our Careers team.
 The College’s Wellbeing Centre is also housed in the Senior School area to support the needs of our senior students.

 Year 10